solana-mobile/mobile-wallet-adapter/spec/spec.md

 _wallet endpoint_ - an app implementing wallet-like functionality (i.e. providing transaction signing services).
 This endpoint acts as the server in this protocol.

+## Identifiers

+Namespaced identifiers are used in the format `${namespace}:${reference}` to refer to objects like blockchains and features in a canonical and human readable form.

-## Chain Identifiers
+### Chain Identifiers

-In order to identify blockchains in a canonical, human readable form, namespaced identifiers are used in the format `${namespace}:${reference}`.
+Namespaced chain identifiers are used to refer to blockchains with which a dapp intends to interact with.
 This scheme is compatible with [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) chain IDs, but are not required to be used.

 The currently supported Solana network chains are `solana:mainnet`, `solana:testnet`, and `solana:devnet`.

 Previous versions of this specification used a `cluster` parameter to specify the Solana network cluster with which the dapp endpoint intends to interact.
 The supported values for the `cluster` parameter were `mainnet-beta`, `testnet`, and `devnet`.
 These values have been replaced by the above chain references.

+### Feature Identifiers

+Feature identifiers are used to identify features that are supported by a wallet or account.
+The currently supported standard features include:

+- `solana:signMessage`
+- `solana:signTransaction`
+- `solana:signAndSendTransaction`

 ## Transport